 What are the types of evidence typically submitted in an heirship proceeding?

 In many Texas counties, the testimony of two disinterested witnesses who have personal knowledge regarding your loved ones' family must testify in an heirship proceeding.
-Information that will be testified about will be that regarding the relationship of any potential heir to your loved one and their vital information like their identity, birth date, date of marriage, or even their date of death if they have passed away.
+Information that will be testified about will be regarding the relationship of any potential heir to your loved one and their vital information like their identity, birth date, date of marriage, or even their date of death if they have passed away.

-In a typical probate case, you should assume that if the case is fairly straightforward, to begin with, that this is also the way that the case will end.
+In a typical probate case, you should assume that if the case is fairly straightforward, to begin with, this is also the way that the case will end.
 There is no use assuming the worst or thinking negatively about a situation when nothing is leading you towards that result.
 If your case begins as being pretty simple then it is very likely that this is how your case will end.
 The ad litem attorney is there to help the judge understand more about the case specifically any subjects within the case that may be confusing or difficult.

 I will say at this stage that having your attorney during an heirship proceeding and probate court case is that having your lawyer can be extremely helpful and making sure that you and your loved one are cared for in the best way.
 Having an attorney who is experienced in handling complex probate matters will help you be able to sort through some of the more difficult circumstances and provide you with advice on how to proceed.
 Many probate courts around Texas require that you have your attorney to guide you and shepherd you through the process.
 With so much that can occur beyond your control within a probate case, you must be able to have an attorney not only for guidance before giving you a perspective on the case when he might feel that things are going poorly or that the case has gotten out of control.